Nader971/Oracle-SQL-Course/README.md

 Database Objects:

-•	Table: Basic Unit of storage, composed with rows.
+•	Table: The basic unit of storage is composed of rows.

-•	View: Its show you data from tables to edit and represent.
+•	View: It shows you data from tables to edit and represent.

 •	Sequence: Generates Numeric values.

 •	Index: Improves the performance of some queries.

-•	Synonym: we can use to give sample names to objects.
+•	Synonym: we can use it to give sample names to objects.

 Naming Rules:

-•	Must to begin with a latter.
+•	Must begin with a letter.

 •	Must be 1-30 char long.

-•	Must be contain only A-Z, a-z, 0-9, _, $, and #.
+•	Must contain only A-Z, a-z, 0-9, _, $, and #.

 •	Must not duplicate the object name in the same user.

-•	Most not be an Oracle server words like: SELECT, FROM, ……etc.
+•	Most not be an Oracle server words like SELECT, FROM, ……etc.

 CREATE TABLE Statement: